 It just doesn’t happen.

-That person who rejected you may not feel not worthy of you.
-You just don’t know.
-And I know that’s drives you crazy.
-But they will end up with someone they feel is at or near their own level of self-worth.
+I know that drives you crazy but they will end up with someone they feel is at or near their own level of self-worth.

 When I teach guys who enjoy success suddenly find themselves face to face with an incredible woman.
 It gives them a boost of confidence and they quickly relate success = better women = more confidence.